mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 medical images.
 Although time consuming and subject to significant intra/inter-expert variability, segmentation of anatomical structures is still largely performed manually, slice by slice.
-Methodological developments allowing an automated and precise delimitation of structures of interest in medical imaging are required, in particular for the segmentation of abdominal organs (liver abdomen (liver, kidneys, spleen, pancreas...).
+Methodological developments allowing an automated and precise delimitation of structures of interest in medical imaging are required, in particular for the segmentation of abdominal organs (liver, kidneys, spleen, pancreas...).

 ![image](pictures/Picture1.png)